 - All passengers are required to wear a facemask and observe social distancing

 - All persons who do not comply with host country rules regarding social distancing, movement restrictions, mask mandates, quarantine requirements or curfew hours may face penalties including fines or arrests.

 - What ACS services are being offered?
-Limited appointments for all ACS services are currently available.
+Appointments for all ACS services are currently available.
 Please contact the ACS Unit if you have any questions.

 - What visa services are being offered?
-Regular Nonimmigrant visa services are currently suspended.
+Regular Nonimmigrant visa services are currently available for all Belize citizens and third country national residents in Belize.
 We are able to accept interview waiver visa renewals via Speedit/DHL.
 EMERGENCY VISAS: Please submit an expedited appointment request if you have emergency travel to the USA and need a visa interview

 - COVID-19 Traveler Information page on travel.state.gov